Sulfuric Acids measurement

 Nitrogen is used to control the process media or avoid unwanted contact of the process media with oxygen/air.
 Reactors are filled and /or blanketed during operation with nitrogen.
 Continuous flow monitoring of nitrogen feed lines can prevent excessive gas consumption, hazardous situations due to insufficient gas supply, and expensive gas leakages.
 The SmartMeasurement™ ALTS series thermal flow switches and ATMF series thermal mass flow meters are used for these applications and feature a wide flow range (turndown ratio), direct mass flow measurement, and no pressure drop in the process media.

 • ATMF series thermal mass flow meters are an excellent choice for nitrogen purge lines

-• Both the ATMF and ALTS have excellent turn-down rations, low flows of 0.02 mps up to 203 mps
+• Both the ATMF and the ALTS have excellent turn-down ratios, low flows of 0.02mps up to 203mps.

 Natural gas supply lines

-• ATMF series thermal mass flow meters offer a better alternative than other gas flowmeters which require additional instruments such as pressure sensors, temperature sensors and flow computer by measuring mass flow with only one instrument.
+• ATMF series thermal mass flow meters offer a better alternative than other gas flow meters which require additional instruments such as pressure sensors, temperature sensors, and flow computers to measure mass flow with only one instrument.

 Mass flow measurement for material in and out flows

-The SmartMeasurement™ ALCM series of Coriolis mass flow meters offers a more accurate real-time measurement of materials, guarantees stability, and continuity of the mass flow measurement.
-With several flow tube designs, plant operators can chose which features best fit their applications.
+The SmartMeasurement™ ALCM series of Coriolis mass flow meters offer a more accurate real-time measurement of materials and guarantees stability and continuity of the mass flow measurement.
+With several flow tube designs, plant operators can choose which features best fit their applications.
 The production line with the SmartMeasurement™ series of Coriolis mass flow meters is highly stable, the qualification rate of the product is high, material metering is accurate, labor costs are reduced, laborers are liberated from many operations, and a great amount of cost is saved.